darryl-snow/islulu30/README.md

-# isSueSnow60.com
+# isLulu30.com

-A website to celebrate 60 years of mum on 13-07-2018.
+A website to celebrate 30 years of Lulu on 02-11-2018.

 # Pre-Requisites